xk-io/xk-io.github.io/_drafts/2015-07-24-decentralize-bitcoin-development-forever.md

 comments: true
 layout: post
 author: Max Kaye
 summary: Using Bitcoin, Git, GitTorrent, and BlocVoting, I propose a method to find consensus on canonical source code for the Bitcoin network.
-This solves the 'tyrannical developer' problem.
 ---

 ## Introduction